Last Updated on August 22, 2022

 Chicago is the start point of the 2446 mile road trip to Los Angeles that is otherwise known as Route 66!
-I often see a lot of questions from people wondering the best places to stay, how to go about renting a car, where is the Route 66 start sign located, what to see in Chicago in a day?
+I often see a lot of questions from people wondering the best places to stay, how to go about renting a car, where is the Route 66 start sign located, what to see in 2 days in Chicago?
 Hopefully I can answer some of those questions in this Route 66 Chicago guide!

 Route 66 Chicago

 The chances are if you are going to be driving Route 66 from Chicago, you’re likely to arrive in Illinois’ ‘Windy City’ via the airport, most probably Chicago O’Hare (ORD).
 First things first is you have a couple of options on where to stay and exactly HOW MUCH you want to drive in Chicago?

 Where to stay in Chicago/start your journey